This post is about the classic result from 1983 on authenticated broadcast against a Byzantine adversary:

 Party $i$ does the following:

-For a message m arriving at the beginning of round j:
+For a message m received in round j-1:

 if party i has sent less than two messages; and